Cross-Modal Causal Intervention for Medical Report Generation: Introduction

-\begin{itemize} \item To implicitly mitigate cross-modal biases, we propose visual-linguistic causal front-door intervention modules VDM and LDM based on the Structural Causal Model.
-The VDM aims to disentangle the region-based features from images, and the LDM aims to eliminate the spurious correlations caused by the visual-linguistic embedding. \item To alleviate the problem of unpaired data and capture detailed features when pre-training cross-modal data, we propose PLM and degradation-aware MIM for pre-training in various data situations (e.g., unpaired, single modality), which is efficient and easy to implement. \item We propose a lightweight Visual-Linguistic Causal Intervention (VLCI) framework for MRG, which introduces mediators without additional knowledge, to implicitly deconfound the visual-linguistic features by causal front-door intervention.
-To the best of our knowledge, we are the first to conduct cross-modal causal intervention for MRG.
-Experiments show that we achieve state-of-the-art performance on IU-Xray and MIMIC-CXR datasets. \end{itemize}
+\begin{itemize} \item \red{To alleviate the problem of unpaired data and capture detailed features when pre-training cross-modal data, we propose RadCARE that integrates degradation-aware masked image restoration with postfix text generation for pre-training in various data situations (e.g., unpaired, single modality), which is efficient and easy to implement.} \item \red{To mitigate cross-modal biases, we propose visual-linguistic causal intervention modules VDM and LDM, integrated into the VLCI without requiring additional data or a well-trained semantic extractor for guidance. } \item \red{We propose a CMCRL framework for RRG, which introduces mediators without additional knowledge, to deconfound the visual-linguistic features by causal front-door intervention.
+To the best of our knowledge, we are the first to conduct a cross-modal causal intervention for RRG.
+Experiments show that we achieve state-of-the-art performance on IU-Xray and MIMIC-CXR datasets.} \end{itemize}